 Patterns And Samples.

-My basic mans shirt draft does not include seams.
-I try to make the draft itself as simple and self expanatory as possible.
-It is based on my basic mans body block.
+Our basic mans shirt draft does not include seams.
+We try to make the draft itself as simple and self explanatory as possible, based on a basic mans body block.

 History Of Shirts.

 Shirts have been around since before the middle ages, having originated as under garments and night gowns.
 In the earlier days these shirts were generally very simple, home made garments that were just pulled over the head, without buttoned openings.

 The better off however, would have their shirts tailor made.
 Like all menswear, the design of the shirt changed only very slowly over the years.